tca19/programming-notes/expert-c-programming/ch02-features/ch02-notes.md

 ```

 ### Sins of Omission
-Things the language doesn't do that it should.
+Things the language doesn't do that it should (like missing standard argument
+processing).

+C has no way to distinguish flag and positional commnd arguments.
+For example,
+you can't remove a file that starts with an hyphen, you need to give entire
+pathname of the file otherwise `rm` thinks it's a command flag.

+Escaping newline (for macro) can be bad because a space between `\` and newline
+makes it not working and is hard to see.